Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Bird--plant interactions in the Atlantic Forest

-In order to estimate $\bm L$ in our study, we considered the two approaches that correct for taxonomic and geographic bias discussed in \cref{sec:simulations}: our approach, and a model for interactions which includes the covariates directly in the linear predictor.
-We run three chains of 80,000 iterations each, with a 40,000 burn in, and kept every 40$^{th}$ iteration.
-MCMC convergence was investigated for both by studying traceplots and running means for identifiable parameters.
-Convergence diagnostics for our approach are shown in \cref{supp_sec:diagnostics}.
+We considered the two approaches that correct for taxonomic and geographic bias discussed in \cref{sec:simulations}, and we use the increasing shrinkage prior on the latent factor coefficients.
+We specify $O_{ijs} = O_{is}^\birds O_{js}^\plants$, where $\bm O^\birds$ is an $n_\birds \times S$ binary occurrence matrix for birds, and similarly for $\bm O^\plants$.
+These are assumed known with entries equal to 1 if the species has a recorded interaction in the study and 0 otherwise.
+Due to a large number of recorded interactions with missing coordinate information, we are unable to include environmental or geographical covariates, though we discuss extensions in that direction in Supplement \ref{supp_subsec:latent_likelihood}.
+We ran four chains of 80,000 iterations each, with a 40,000 burn in, and kept every 40$^{th}$ iteration.
+For our approach, 1,000 iterations took on average 86 minutes.
+MCMC convergence was investigated by studying traceplots and running means for identifiable parameters.
+Convergence diagnostics are shown in Supplement \ref{supp_sec:diagnostics}.
 Based on similar diagnostics, we found that the MCMC of the alternative approach failed to converge based on the same number of iterations.
-For that reason, we excluded from this analysis the two traits of the plant species with the largest amounts of missingness (seed length and whether the species is threatened for extinction), which led to improved diagnostic plots and no detectable lack of convergence.
+For that reason, we excluded from this analysis the two traits of the plant species with the largest amounts of missingness (seed length and whether the species is threatened for extinction) which led to no detectable lack of convergence.